hheiling/paper_glmmPen_FA/README.md

 * prefix_BICq - path to location where the MCMC posterior samples from the 'full model' (model fit with minimum penalty values) are temporarily stored for use in calculating the BIC-ICQ model selection criteria
 * load(file = "PDAC_basal.RData") - this line may need to be updated for the location where the PDAC_basal.RData dataset is stored

-The code can be submitted to the computing cluster using the commands outlined below:
+The code can be submitted to the computing cluster using the commands outlined below.
+Users may wish to edit the locations of the ".R" and ".Rout" files.

 ```
 sbatch --array=1-10 -N 1 -t 36:00:00 --mem=2g -n 1 --output=alpha_FA_%a.out --wrap="R CMD BATCH basal_step02_fit_alpha_glmmPen_FA_04.R alpha_FA_$SLURM_ARRAY_TASK_ID.Rout"

 sbatch --array=1-5 -N 1 -t 72:00:00 --mem=2g -n 1 --output=alpha_glmmPen_%a.out --wrap="R CMD BATCH basal_step02_fit_alpha_glmmPen_04.R alpha_glmmPen_$SLURM_ARRAY_TASK_ID.Rout"
 ```

+# Case Study Data

+As discussed in Section "Case Study Materials", we do not include the raw data files in this repository.
+Once our paper is accepted, these materials will be available in the Wiley Online Library.

+Upon access to the raw data files in the Wiley Online Library, follow the instructions below to recreate the "PDAC_basal.RData" object that is provided in the CaseStudyMaterials/ folder.

+...

 # Supporting Information Document